zeyuw42/zeyuw42.github.io/_pages/about.md

 July 2025, Higher Derivatives of L-functions via Rankin--Selberg convolution, at Shanghai Institute for Mathematics and Interdisciplinary Sciences.

-September 2025, Intersection number of Rankin--Selberg cycles, at Johns Hopkins Number Theory Seminar.
+September 2025, Intersection number of Rankin--Selberg cycles on Shtukas, at Johns Hopkins Number Theory Seminar.